Great for a small server with friends playing lightweight games and mods.

 Should we need to move your server to a machine with more capacity, we'll work with you to move it at a time that is least impactful to your players.

 We use the fastest NVMe SSDs in our newest servers, which optimize lightning fast speeds over capacity.
 We'll automatically remove backups created by backup plugins and out-of-control log files.
-However you can coordinate with support beforehand to setup an alternate storage medium if you would like to use backup plugins.
-Most backup plugins tend to use disk space in an inefficient manner.
+Most backup plugins tend to use storage space in an inefficient manner.
 We already run daily backups, which you can request through support.
 We'll also remove files unrelated to your game servers like videos, audio, etc.

-For everything else, we'll notify you if your usage appears to be out of the norm so you can investigate, clean up, and/or make arrangements with us.
+For everything else, we'll let you know if your usage becomes an issue so you can look into it and/or make arrangements with us.

 We automatically attempt to process payment each month to ensure continuity of service.
 The billing cycle is the same day of each month.
 For example, if you ordered on the 3rd of a month, it'll be on the 3rd of each month.
 If you happened to order on February 28 or the 31st, the renewal is somewhere around the end of the month or beginning of the next one.